edd26/betti-from-file/README.md

 ```
 jupyter notebook
 ```
-Then run 'get_betti_from_file.ipynb'.
-Packages required for running the code can be installed with code included in the notebook file.
+Then open 'get_betti_from_file.ipynb'.
+Packages required for running the notebook script can be installed with code included in the notebook file.

+### Notice
+When the script is run for the first time, a kernel loading error may occur (this is because your Julia version may be different from the Julia version with which the notebook was created).
+Choose your Julia version and try to launch the kernel.